ca4ti/bind9/doc/arm/reference.rst

 .. note:: Rolling to a new policy while another key rollover is already in progress is not yet supported, and may result in unexpected behavior.

+.. note:: When changing the ``key-directory`` or the ``key-store``, BIND will be unable to find existing key files.
+Make sure you copy key files to the new directory before changing the path used in the configuration file.
+   This is also true when changing to a built-in policy, for example to ``insecure``.
+In this specific case you should move the existing key files to the zone's ``key-directory`` from the new configuration.

 The following options can be specified in a ``dnssec-policy`` statement: